-Class format: Most class meeting will consist of a lecture and include related problem solving.
-Occasionally, there will be labs where individually and in groups we will try to do some applications.
+Class format: Each class meeting will consist of a lecture and include related problem solving.
 Attendance: It is expected that you be there on time for each and every class.
 If for some reason you should miss a class, then it is your responsibility to find out from a friend what has been covered and assigned and make it up.